apache/spark/docs/sql-ref-syntax-aux-cache-clear-cache.md

 ---

 ### Description
-Clear the RDD cache associated with a SQLContext.
+Clears all cached RDDs and DataFrames associated with a `SparkSession`.

 ### Syntax
 {% highlight sql %}